What Is Projection? Psychology, Example, And Application For Your Relationships

-Projection is a commonly adopted mechanism that distorts reality from how it is.
-It externalizes a person’s negative qualities or traits on outside forces, which does not necessarily have to be another person.
+Projection defense mechanism commonly distorts reality.
+It externalizes a person’s negative qualities or traits on outside forces, which do not necessarily have to be another person.
 Blame could be directed toward the environment, government, society, or even inanimate objects.
-For instance, a teenager thinks that his car is embarrassing and projects by believing it is the reason why women will not date him.
+For instance, a teenager thinks that his car is embarrassing and projects by believing it is why women will not date him.

 There are three general types of psychological projection:

-- Neurotic Projection is the most common type of projection where someone attributes feelings, motives, desires, and attitudes they deem unacceptable onto someone else.
+Neurotic Projection is the most common type of projection where someone attributes feelings, motives, desires, and attitudes they deem unacceptable.
 This type most closely meets the definition of psychological projection.

-- Complementary Projection occurs when an individual believes that everyone else shares the same opinions and thoughts he or she does.
-For example, a woman is concerned about climate change, but when she realizes not everyone feels the same way, she is shocked.
+Complementary Projection occurs when an individual believes that everyone else values the same opinions and thoughts they do.
+For example, a woman is concerned about climate change, but she is shocked when she realizes not everyone feels the same way.

 Complimentary Projection occurs when someone assumes that other people possess the same skills they do.
-For example, a talented cook may think that everyone should be able to make the same dishes he can with ease.
+For example, a talented cook may think everyone should be able to make the same dishes they can make with ease.

 Sigmund Freud And Psychological Projection

-The psychological projection was first conceptualized by the Austrian neurologist and “father of psychoanalysis" Sigmund Freud.
-It was later refined further by his daughter Anna Freud and Karl Abraham.
+The psychological projection was first conceptualized by the Austrian neurologist and “father of psychoanalysis,” Sigmund Freud.
+It was later refined by his daughter Anna Freud and Karl Abraham.

-Freud found that during his sessions, some of his patients would accuse others of behaviors that were evident in themselves.
-He noticed that his patients were able to deal with their emotions better by acting in this manner.
+Freud found that some of his patients would accuse others of behaviors evident in themselves during his sessions.
+He noticed that his patients were able to cope with their emotions better by acting in this manner.

-He believed that if an individual couldn’t accept their thoughts, emotions, desires, and feelings (whether negative or positive), they would be unconsciously placed outside of themselves onto someone else.
+He believed that if individuals couldn’t accept their thoughts, emotions, desires, and feelings (whether negative or positive), they would be unconsciously placed outside of themselves onto someone else.
 It was a way of rejecting uncomfortable feelings and impulses that may be jealous, angry, or sexual.

 Why Do We Project?

-People tend to be more comfortable pointing out the negative parts of others rather than confront it in themselves.
+People tend to be more comfortable pointing out the negative parts of others rather than confronting the same within themselves.
 At the same time, the human ego wants to believe in and preserve its positive self-image and dignity at all costs.
-When this is threatened, a person subconsciously goes on the defensive and externalizes negative emotions, so they do not have to deal with it.
-In this way, the danger is seemingly diverted.
+When the ego is threatened, a person subconsciously goes on the defensive and externalizes negative emotions, so they do not have to cope with them.
+In this way, the danger is (temporarily) diverted.

 Projection can be learned; if a parent was emotionally unavailable and projected their emotions, the child can mirror that behavior and will learn to suppress certain emotions from their parents to appear good or loveable.
 Childhood trauma can contribute to the idea that certain emotions are unacceptable, such as sadness or vulnerability.

-The people who are most at risk of a project are those who have a poor sense of identity or do not have a well-developed emotional intelligence.
-They backlog suppressed emotions that they feel ashamed or afraid of.
+The most at risk of developing projection as a commonly deployed coping mechanism are those who have a poor sense of identity or who do not have a well-developed emotional intelligence.
+They backlog suppressed emotions of which they feel ashamed or afraid.
 Those with low self-esteem and inferiority complex are also more likely to project as they tend to direct their feelings of worthlessness onto others.

 What Are The Implications Of Projection?

-Most people who project do not have any underlying issues but projection has been proven to be a frequent symptom in mental health concerns such as borderline personality disorder (BPD).
+Most people who project do not have any underlying issues, but projection has been a frequent symptom in mental health concerns such as borderline personality disorder (BPD).
 Someone struggling with BPD may, for example, have a fear of abandonment and project this by wrongly accusing friends and family of wanting to leave them.

 Furthermore, the projection has been widely proven to be present in narcissistic personality disorder.
 A narcissistic person may say to someone, “You never listen to me and respect me,” but does not listen or respect that person in return.
-Or he may direct blame on his partner, saying that he performed badly at a work presentation because she made him go to the movies with her the previous night.
+Or they may direct blame on their partner, saying that they performed badly at a work presentation because they made him go to the movies with them the previous night.

-Empathy and identification are believed to be the reverse forms of projection, where someone ‘projects’ the perceived emotions and thoughts of others onto themselves.
+Empathy and identification are believed to be the reverse forms of projection, where someone ‘projects’ the perceived emotions and thoughts onto themselves.

 Examples Of Projection

-A woman who is stealing objects from the supermarket fears that her wallet is going to be stolen.
+A person who is stealing objects from the supermarket fears that their wallet is going to be stolen.

-A man constantly talks throughout dinner, but when he is interrupted, blames the other person for wanting attention and being a bad listener.
+A person constantly talks throughout dinner, but scrutinizes another person for wanting attention and being a bad listener when they are interrupted.

-A woman projects all her hope onto her therapist, hoping that she can fix her.
+A person projects all their hope onto their therapist, hoping that they can “fix” them.

-A mother pressures her children to be successful when she has not achieved her own goals in life.
+A parent pressures their children to be successful when they have not achieved their own personal goals.

-A man complains about an ‘evil’ politician but is not aware of the ways he is unkind or cruel to people in his own life.
+A person complains about an ‘evil’ politician but is unkind and cruel to people in their own life.

-An extremely critical woman blatantly points out when others are being critical.
+An extremely critical person blatantly points out when others are being critical.